-Free immunisation is available at Indigo Shire Council's Maternal and Child Health Centres including Rutherglen, Beechworth, Chiltern, Yackandandah and Tangambalanga.
+Free immunisation is available in the Indigo Shire Council towns of Rutherglen, Beechworth, Chiltern, Yackandandah and Tangambalanga.
 Immunisation is an effective way of protecting our community against harmful diseases.

 The service is carried out by staff from Wodonga Council’s mobile immunisation service.